 Regulation 2 - Water Quality Standards

 The Federal Water Pollution Control Act (Clean Water Act) requires states to develop water quality standards to protect surface waters for aquatic life, sport, leisure, human consumption, and other uses.
-ADEQ develops proposed water quality standards for Arkansas; after the Arkansas Pollution Control and Ecology Commission (APC&EC) approves and adopts the standards, ADEQ submits them to the U.S. Environmental Protection Agency (EPA) for review and approval.
-When EPA’s review is complete they will send ADEQ their Record of Decision.
+DEQ develops proposed water quality standards for Arkansas; after the Arkansas Pollution Control and Ecology Commission (APC&EC) approves and adopts the standards, DEQ submits them to the U.S. Environmental Protection Agency (EPA) for review and approval.
+When EPA’s review is complete they will send DEQ their Record of Decision.
 Once EPA approves the document, it can then be used for Clean Water Act purposes.
 Arkansas’s water quality standards are published in APC&EC Regulation 2.

 What are Water Quality Standards?